 In compliance with the WHS Legislation, Council will consider the impact on the health and safety of Council staff and the community when procuring goods and services.
-Suppliers and contractors must meet a minimum standard of demonstrated work health and safety competence in accordance with the WHS Legislation and all relevant Council WHS policies.
-This is monitored centrally via Council's Contractor Management System supporting the Contractor WHS Management Procedure.
+Suppliers must meet a minimum standard of demonstrated work health and safety competence in accordance with the WHS Legislation and all relevant Council policies.
+This competence is assessed prior to contract award and compliance is monitored throughout the contract via Council's Contractor Management System.